SAP-samples/teched2025-DA160/exercises/ex6/README.md

 # Exercise 6- Customization of Intelligent Application - Initiate

 As explored in the previous exercises, the SAP BDC Admin is crucial for installing and configuring the Intelligent Applications.
-In this exercise, we will learn how the SAP BDC Admin initiates the customization of the Intelligent Application.
-To customize an SAP-managed Intelligent Application, we have to first copy the SAP-managed version into its custom-managed counterparts.
+In this exercise, you will learn how the SAP BDC Admin initiates the customization of the Intelligent Application.
+To customize an SAP-managed Intelligent Application, you have to first copy the SAP-managed version into its custom-managed counterparts.

-As we know, the analytic Intelligent Application is comprised of the following:
+As you know, the analytic Intelligent Application is comprised of the following:
 - SAP-managed data products
 - Analytic Model and its underlying views and table in SAP Datasphere
 - Stories for reporting in SAP Anayltics Cloud

 For the customization, one would need to copy the spaces in SAP Datasphere and the story in SAP Analytics Cloud into custom-managed versions.
 It is in the custom-managed versions is where the customization can be performed.

-In this exercise, we will continue with Working Capital Insights as basis.
+In this exercise, you will continue with Working Capital Insights as basis.
 The exercise is divided into two parts:
 - Copy the SAP Datasphere spaces below
     * `SAP_WCI`
     * `SAP_S4H`